How are PTO hours accumulated?

 How does PTO accrue?

-PTO usually accrues per hour worked.
-The more hours that the employee works, the more PTO they will receive.
+PTO usually accrues in a set amount per hour worked.
+Starting from the beginning of the year (or after a probationary period for new hires), the more hours an employee works, the more PTO they will receive.
 Companies can manage their PTO accrual policy in a variety of ways and will depend on whether the employee is in a salaried or hourly position.
 Ultimately, PTO accrues in line with the amount of time that the employee spends working for the company.
 The more hours they work, the more PTO they will be entitled to, per the company’s PTO policy.

 How is PTO payout calculated?